 This is then injected into strategic areas of the face via a minimally-invasive procedure

-You may ask for pain-management treatment like a topical anaesthesia, beforehand
+You may ask for pain-management treatment like topical anesthesia, beforehand

 Platelets are little blood cells that promote clotting and as the clot is formed, healing enzymes are released.
-The therapy encourages production of new collagen, blood vessels and cells, which aids in skin renewal.
+The therapy encourages the production of new collagen, blood vessels, and cells, which aids in skin renewal.

 Skin problems it targets :